dnandhakumars/dumpdb/README.md

 ```

-To compress the dump data with gzip.
+To archive the dump data with gzip.

 -gz, --compress